iam-agf/Tools/Signing-commits.md

 If you're in a Mac,

 * Create a gpg id. with `gpg --full-generate-key`.
 Add your mail used for github and any name.
+* Type `gpg --list-secret-keys --keyid-format=long` to check the signatures you have registered/created.
 * Copy the signature of the key, the text after `4096/HERE`
 * Add the key via the terminal with `git config --global user.signingkey KEY-YOU-COPIED-HERE`
 * Make git ask you to sign your commits with `git config --global commit.gpgsign true`